DREAM-ODA-OS/IngestionEngine/README.md

 DREAM Ingestion Engine

 This is a development version, not released.
-Most features are expected not to be functional yet.

-### Update 03.12.2013:
+### Update 16.12.2013:

+*  The interface IF-DREAM-O-UpdateQualityMD is operational up to (including)  executing the ODA-Server update script `ingestion/media/scripts/def_uqmd.sh`, which is an intenal inteface to the ODA Server.
+See the script for details on this internal IF.

+* The test script `test/updateQualityMD_sa/test_uqmd.py`
+serves as an example of how to use the IF-DREAM-O-UpdateQualityMD interface.

+*  The interface IF-DREAM-O-AddProduct is operational up to (including)  executing the ODA-Server update script `ingestion/media/scripts/def_addProduct.sh`, which is an intenal inteface to the ODA Server.
+See the script for details on this internal IF.
+The inteface IF-DREAM-O-AddProduct comprises two operations:
+`addProduct` and `getStatus`.
+An example of how to use these is shown in the test script for this
+interface: `test/addProduct_sa/test_addProd.py`

-*  The interface to the ngEO Download Manager (v 0.5.4) is now operational.
+*  (03.12.)
+The interface to the ngEO Download Manager (v 0.5.4) is operational.

+*  (03.12.)
+The IE+DM can download products from product facilities using EO-WCS to provide metadata and data.
-The IE+DM can now download products, up to executing the add-product script(s) for registering products in the ODA server; the actual registration remains to be tested. registered in the ODA server yet.
+Registering products in the ODA server remains to be tested; the IE executes the registation shell script `ingestion/media/scripts/def_ingest.sh`
 For development and debugging only the first 4 download URLs generated for a given scenario are downloaded.

-A test-scnenario is pre-loaded in the db.
+* (03.12.)
+A test-scnenario is pre-loaded on first start-up, see the installation instructions below.

 ## Installation and Configuration